SamuelTurner/Testing-Notes/Definitions/General Testing Definitions.md

 Cem Kaner:

 > On every project it is useful for the test team to explicitly define it's mission.
 A mission statement is a brief, focussed description of a group's or project's core objectives.

+## Heuristics

+A heuristic is an experience based method of learning.
+Heuristics do not provide justifiable, quantifiable information as they are fallable.
+While they cannot provide concrete "answers", they can provide useful information that can be used to uncover validified information about the subject.
+They are guidelines, not rules.